Windower/Lua/addons/EmpyPopTracker/README.md

 `//ept track glavoid` tracks Glavoid pop items/key items.

-You can also track an NM by typing part of the name, because fuck having to remember how to spell Itzpapalotl:
+You can also track an NM by using a wildcard pattern, because fuck having to remember how to spell Itzpapalotl:

-`//ept track itz`
+`//ept track itz*`

 For a full list of trackable NMs, see the nms directory or use the `list` command (see below).